sdontireddy/raven/README.md

 There are multiple combination of the XML files that needs to be generated to test different flows.

-Manually generating these files is no tangible , so a solution where a simple configuration file with list of fields to be modified and a sample template file is all needed to generated however the number of files required.
+Manually generating these files is no tangible , so a solution where a simple configuration file with list of fields to be modified and a sample template file is all needed to generated any number of similar files in quick time.

 #### Solution